 - Get Regular Trims

-If you notice split ends and breakage, go in for a quick trim to prevent damaging your hair further.
+Hair maintenance is necessary if you notice split ends and breakage.
+Go in for a quick trim to prevent damaging your hair further.

 - Cover Your Hair